-Normally priced around $2,500, the Zeiss Victory has the ability to cause some fights with your spouse if it’s purchased without a lot of thought and consideration.
+Usually priced around $2,500, the Zeiss Victory can cause some fights with your spouse if it’s purchased without a lot of thought and consideration.

 If you are not in a financial position to spend more on binoculars that my mortgage payment, this is probably not the optic for you.

 If you are a beginner birder and shopping for your first binocular, I’d recommend skipping the Victory and only spending a few hundred dollars on the Nikon Monarch 5 or Eagle Optics Ranger ED.
 Give it a few months to make sure that you will use them enough to justify the purchase.
 You can always upgrade later!

 If you mostly use your binoculars during the middle of the day in the bright sunshine, the Zeiss Victory may not be worth the cost.
-With the top of the line binoculars like the Victory or Leica Noctivid, you will notice the biggest difference in challenging light situations.
+With the top of the line binoculars like the Victory or Leica Noctivid, you will notice the most significant difference in challenging light situations.